A superlative studio,

 Prolific

 Size-wise, Bellissimo is a relatively small studio, but since 1998 we’ve produced an incredible volume of work.
-We are fast and organized: every Monday morning, we review an average of fifty different projects.
+We are fast and neatly organized: every Monday morning, we review an average of fifty different projects.
 Yet we never stop focusing on our growth plans.
 We stay up to date through work trips and study sessions.
-Each year, we dedicate upwards of a month to a number of non-profit side projects.
-Over 25 years, we’ve done many different things, and we can’t wait to see what the future holds.
+Every year, we dedicate upwards of a month to a number of non-profit side projects.
+Over 28 years, we’ve done many different things, and we can’t wait to see what the future holds.

 -